lukastrlekar/SurveyWeightingGUI/README.md

 App will also be availabe as R package at a later date.

-Copyright (C) 2023  Luka Štrlekar Vasja Vehovar
+Copyright (C) 2023  Luka Štrlekar, Vasja Vehovar